 According to the Dutch Public Records Act (1995), public archives are divided into State (Rijks), Communal (Gemeentelijke) and Regional (waterschaps) archival repositories.
 The National Archive (Nationaal Archief) is the central repository for archives transferred from national government bodies.
 The National Archivist is the head of the State Archive Service (Rijksarchiefdienst) and the Dutch National Archive.
 In addition to the National Archives in The Hague, there are ten State Archives in the other provincial capitals, which were transformed (often after a merger with the city archives) into Regional Historical Centres (Regionaal Historische Centra) between 1998 and 2005.
 In addition to the state archives, there are collections in private archives and museums.

-In the Netherlands, EHRI has identified 161 repositories, and described 98 Holocaust-relevant collections, most of them at NIOD Institute for War, Holocaust and Genocide Studies, but also at the Amsterdam City Archives.
+In the Netherlands, EHRI has identified over 160 repositories, and described thousands of Holocaust-relevant archival units, most of them at NIOD Institute for War, Holocaust and Genocide Studies, but also at the Amsterdam City Archives.
 Furthermore, EHRI identified a number of Holocaust-relevant research tools, including important online resources, but also traditional archival guides.
 For a full list, see the extensive report.

 NIOD was founded immediately after the war under the name of National Institute for War Documentation (Rijksinstituut voor Oorlogsdocumentatie, RIOD), under the auspices of the Ministry of Education, Culture & Science.
 In 1999 it was placed under the authority of the Royal Netherlands Academy of Arts and Sciences (KNAW).
 It holds important Holocaust collections, such as the archives of the German occupational administration, of the Joodse Raad and of several camps (especially Westerbork).
 Apart from official documentation, NIOD’s collection also includes private sources, such as journals, correspondence and pictures.
 A joint effort of the National Archive and NIOD led to the creation of a website on Dutch WWII archival sources, Wegwijzer Archieven WOII.
 A thematic query on “persecution of the Jews” (“Jodenvervolging”) leads to 773 archival collections in 142 archival institutions.
 These cover a broad variety of institutions, national as well as local and specialised institutions.
 There are also private archives and documentation centres, such as the Jewish Historical Museum in Amsterdam, which hold important Holocaust-related collections.

-A. EHRI approach to Netherlands: Pre-existing research and archival guides, expert support
+A. EHRI approach to Netherlands: Pre-existing research and archival guides

-Many institutions have made information about their collections available online in recent years.
-The national “Heritage of War Programme” (2005-2009) intended to preserve the memories about the war for future generations, provided EHRI with a solid starting point.
-EHRI did not send a survey team to the Netherlands to identify sources.
-Existing descriptions have been taken from the database behind the website on Dutch WWII archival sources.
-In a few cases more detailed descriptions have been taken directly from the institutions themselves, such as NIOD and the Amsterdam City Archives.
+EHRI did not send a survey team to the Netherlands to identify sources as many institutions have made information about their collections available online in recent years.
+Notably, the national “Heritage of War Programme” (2005-2009) intended to preserve the memories about the war for future generations, provided EHRI with a solid starting point.
+Existing descriptions have also been taken from the database behind the website on Dutch WWII archival sources.
+In a few cases, more detailed descriptions have been taken directly from the institutions themselves, such as NIOD and the Amsterdam City Archives.

 EHRI was able to identify a number of helpful archival guides, both online and offline:

-Unifies information on archives and collections on National-Socialism and the Second World War concerning the Netherlands, the Dutch East Indies, Suriname and the Netherlands Antilles.
-The site, which is available in Dutch only, does not display archival documents, but is meant as a search tool to locate archives and collections.
+This site unifies information on archives and collections on National-Socialism and the Second World War concerning the Netherlands, the Dutch East Indies, Suriname and the Netherlands Antilles.
+It is available in Dutch only and does not display archival documents, but serves as a search tool to locate archives and collections.

-Offers a survey of archives and collections of the German camps that existed in the Netherlands during the Second World War (Amersfoort, Vught, Westerbork, Schoorl en Ommen).
-The site, which is available in Dutch and English, is an initiative of the NIOD Institute for War, Holocaust and Genocide Studies in collaboration with several other institutions (War Aftercare Department of the Netherlands Red Cross; Eemland Archive; Brabant Historical Information Centre (BHIC); Drenthe Archive; Midden-Drenthe Municipality Archive; Memorial Centre Camp Westerbork; National Monument Camp Amersfoort; National Monument Camp Vught; Regional Archive Alkmaar).
+This site offers a survey of archives and collections of the German camps that existed in the Netherlands during the Second World War (Amersfoort, Vught, Westerbork, Schoorl en Ommen).
+It is available in Dutch and English and is an initiative of the NIOD Institute for War, Holocaust and Genocide Studies in collaboration with several other institutions (War Aftercare Department of the Netherlands Red Cross; Eemland Archive; Brabant Historical Information Centre (BHIC); Drenthe Archive; Midden-Drenthe Municipality Archive; Memorial Centre Camp Westerbork; National Monument Camp Amersfoort; National Monument Camp Vught; Regional Archive Alkmaar).

-Unifies information on archives and collections from organizations involved in tracing, repatriation and sheltering victims the Second World War after the war.
-The site is available in Dutch only.
+This site unifies information on archives and collections from organizations involved in tracing, repatriating and sheltering victims of the Second World War in the aftermath of the conflict.
+It is available in Dutch only.

-- Atie van der Horst, Elly Koen, Guide to the International Archives and Collections at the IISH, Amsterdam (Amsterdam: International Institute of Social History, 1989).
+Atie van der Horst, Elly Koen, Guide to the International Archives and Collections at the IISH (Amsterdam: International Institute of Social History, 1989)